 Starting with 13 children, now 65 children, over 100 women, about 200 young adults and whole village communities are benefiting from from your contributions to BLC's work in South Eastern Mali.

-Our Center's 11 candidates for the hard national 9th grade exam have all passed and can enroll in high school on the way to university or other professional training.
+All of the 11 candidates for the national 9th grade exam passed and can enroll in high school.

-A Weekly Radio Program: BLC started a weekly radio show with engaging programs that shares practical ways to protect the environment and improve agricultural sustainability.
-Each program begins with a presentation about one species of tree in the area and provides useful information on the nutritional or health benefits of that tree and other topics of value to families in towns and villages.
-The program is changing behavior in the community and a noticeable decline in cutting of trees.
-One listener told our staff that previously the only reason he knew to refrain from cutting down a tree was the risk of a fine.
-Now he knows why we should nurture trees and even plant more of them!
-We expected our audience would be Tominian and the surrounding 30 villages but were delighted to learn that in a village 200 kilometers away, women are gathering around a single radio each week to listen to the program.
+Radio Program: BLC’s weekly radio show shares ways to protect the environment and improve agricultural sustainability.
+Each program features a species of tree and its nutritional or health benefits and other topics of value to families.
+There is a noticeable decline in cutting of trees.
+We were delighted to learn that even 200 kilometers away, women and men gather around the radio each week to listen to the program.

-Women's Shea Butter Coop: Sadly, as a result of drought, shea trees did not yield nuts this year.
-BLC led women in our coop to use their entrepreneurial training and microfinance, to adapt to the drought by combining resources to buy wholesale goods to sell in village markets.
-They earned enough to support their families.
+Women's Coop: Sadly, due to drought, shea trees did not yield nuts this year.
+BLC led our women’s coop to use entrepreneurial training and microfinance, to work together to buy wholesale goods to sell in village markets and support their families.

-U.S. – Mali Student Exchange: BLC students are participating in a virtual and letter-writing exchange program with students in the French Department of a New York high school.
-The exchanges of letters in French from Mali and in English from the U.S. helped the children in both countries expand their language skills as they looked up words and got translation help from their teachers.
+U.S. – Mali Student Exchange: BLC students have an exchange program with students in a New York high school.
+Exchanges of letters in French from Mali and in English from the U.S. helped children expand language skills.
 An unexpected benefit was the fund raising the school undertook to support the Center.

-BLC Meeting on Community Security: Security is a key issue of concern in the part of Mali where BLC works.
-To help address these concerns, BLC sponsored a robust meeting on community security with officials and community leaders of all religions.
-A team then traveled to eight villages to share the information in the rural communities.
+BLC Meeting on Security: BLC sponsored a robust meeting on community security with officials and leaders of all religions.
+A team shared the information in the rural communities.
 We have seen positive results.